 In the early nineties, the festival began to take on a higher profile & the number & scope of both venues & performers grew.
 Significant changes occurred in infrastructure, improved advertising & greater community involvement.

 Today the festival offers four days of entertainment in over 20 venues & features up to 300 individual performers.
-Musical genres covered range from folk to blues, gospel to acapella, country to contemporary.
+Musical genres covered range from trad folk to blues, gospel to acapella, bluegrass to contemporary.

 Maldon Folk Festival continues to be a low-cost, friendly festival, run by volunteers, with entry to all venues covered by a weekend ticket.
 Any profit made by the Festival is channelled back into Community organisations and projects.
 Our basic principles remain the same, but from those very humble beginnings the festival has evolved into a unique, exciting, culturally diverse, family oriented event that is enormously popular with music lovers Australia wide.